Dr. Tom Introduction

 Dr. Tom’s detailed, interactive heatmap functionality can be used to quickly identify genes that are commonly regulated.
 With simple point-and-click action, data can be selected and manipulated to show clusters under different pathways.

 Dr. Tom accesses both free and licensed KEGG databases to allow users to conveniently and quickly find statistically significant trends in the large lists of genes generated by many functional genomics techniques and bioinformatics analyses approaches.

 Reference Ontological Information Across Multiple Databases

-Customers can upload their own gene expression data, using tool boxes for graphing and visualisation, and construct their own gene annotation database for enrichment, clustering and multi-omics association analysis.
+Customers can upload their own gene expression data or FASTQ files, using tool boxes for graphing and visualisation, and construct their own gene annotation database for enrichment, clustering and multi-omics association analysis.

 Free On-Demand Webinar

 Register for and view on-demand our webinar introducing Dr. Tom with a live demonstration of the system.